 Pour the batter into your choice of pan.

-Remove the cake or cupcakes from the oven and let cool for 10 minutes.
+Remove the cake or cupcakes from the oven and let the pan cool for 10 minutes.

-Invert the cake onto a serving dish and drizzle the rest of the glaze on the top of the cake.
+Invert the cake onto a serving dish and drizzle the rest of the glaze on top.
+You may need to do this in several batches.
+Serve and await the cheers and happy hollers.